 Recently, a historian from Varna, well known as an intense opponent of the Flood occurring in the Black Sea, made a sensational announcement.
 In his book The Jews and Judaism – the beginning of the human civilization 7,000 years ago he struck public opinion with the claim that the Jews created the first human civilization.
 He wrote about a golden treasure dated to 4,300 BC exported from Bulgaria 30 years ago and later on ransomed by the well-known businessman Michael Chorni.
 Today, as the author claims, the treasure is in a bank safe in Sofia.
 Probably, it is a finding similar to that of the Varna Eneolithic necropolis.
 Of course, the pro-Jewish interpretation has been lavishly paid for.
 The point is that more and more new facts about the Varna pre-Flood civilization are being collected.

 Unfortunately, the exploration of the spiritual culture during the Eneolithic period, as well as during the other prehistoric epochs, is difficult due to lack of writing on necropolis artifacts, which would have given most of the information necessary to elucidate the basic cult-religious and everyday life characteristics of the society.
 Practically, all researchers are unanimous that between the Varna and Durankulak necropoles exist common features that give information about a common pre-Flood intellectual civilisation and of course, about the level of its material culture, social and economic development.
-For the present, the Noah's plate kunig is the only direct link between pre-Flood and post-Flood civilisations.
+For the present, the Noah's plate symbols are the only writing claimed to be from a pre-Flood civilisation.